HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 <br>

 ### createNewCourse_ms.php
-__createNewCourse_ms.php__ checks the user's login and permissions, creates a new course in the database if the user is a superuser, retrieves the ID of the most recently created course, and then retrieving all updated data from the database (through retrieveCourseedService_ms.php).
+__createNewCourse_ms.php__ checks the user's login and permissions, creates a new course in the database if the user is a superuser, retrieves the ID of the most recently created course, and then retrieving all updated data from the database (through retrieveCourseedService_ms.php) as the output for the microservice.
 See __retrieveCourseedService_ms.php__  for more information.

 __Include original service files:__ sessions.php, basic.php